 Grab your dish and fill with water until it is about 1/4 of the way full.
 Hold the string and dip the ends of the rainbow into the water.
 Tie the string to something above the dish to hold the rainbow in place.

 Encourage your child to experiment, be creative, and observe closely - what colors will they choose?
 Why do they think the colors 'climb' up the paper towel?
-Do different colors 'climb' quicker than others?
+Do different colors 'climb' quicker than others with this rainbow experiment?

 Don't forget to tag on social media and show us your finished product!